-Goodwin succeeds, as no other historical author I have read, in in April 1865.
-But reference is zooming from the vast panorama of 19th century US and European politics, the atrocities of war, to the minutia of uncomfortable clothing and travel, unsanitary residences, the constant anxieties about money, and the raw personal grief of losing two sons while in office.
+Goodwin succeeds, as no other historical author I have read, in of 19th century US and European politics, the atrocities of war, to the minutia of uncomfortable clothing and travel, unsanitary residences, the constant anxieties about money, and the raw personal grief of losing two sons while in office.
 Lincoln is painted as a man of rare talent, outstanding conviction, a devoted sense of duty to his party and his people, as well as a warm and attentive family man.
 She does not ignore his faults- but rather places them in their fuller context, so that we can look carefully at this person and admire again his extraordinary achievements.
 She depends on many contemporary sourcesnotably the ten volume study made by Lincoln's two private secretaries, John Nicolay and John Hay, together with many newspaper accounts and personal correspondence.
 Lincoln was nothing if not a man of letters.
 Indeed my abiding impression of this account is how carefully Lincoln prepared all his words, his speeches, his addressing of his troops and arguments and how well he used them to achieve his Herculean tasks.